HWPP Responsive Component

 All projects must also include formal partnership with an eligible MCW academic partner.
 Eligible academic partner(s) must be MCW full-time, part-time, or full professional effort status or eligible faculty teaching in the MCW Community Medical Education Program meeting specified criteria and serving a specific role on the project, with additional academic partners participating as needed.
 Please see the Call for Changemakers (PDF) for additional eligibility criteria.

 How to Submit

 Submit a Stage 1 Changemaker Brief Proposal via the online form.
 Stage 1 Changemaker Brief Proposal submissions are due by 12:00 PM CST on January 9, 2015.

 To assist the preparation of your application, you may use the unlocked Word format of the application form/questions (DOC).
 NOTE - the form is provided only to support the collaborative work of your application.
 It will NOT be accepted as a submission.

-Eligible submissions will be reviewed by a subcommittee of MCW Consortium members and external content experts based on a 9-point scale and criteria to assess alignment of proposals with the AHW endowment’s Principles, the Community-Academic Partnership Model and criteria outlined in the Call for Changemakers.
+Eligible submissions will be reviewed by a subcommittee of MCW Consortium members and external content experts (PDF) based on a 9-point scale and criteria to assess alignment of proposals with the AHW endowment’s Principles, the Community-Academic Partnership Model and criteria outlined in the Call for Changemakers.

 Advancing a Healthier Wisconsin Endowment Research and Education Program (REP)